-The strategic objectives are closely aligned with the needs of local communities and the Afghanistan development priorities formulated in the Afghanistan National Peace and Development Framework (ANPDF), Sustainable Development Goals (SDGs).
+The strategic objectives are closely aligned with the needs of local communities and the Afghanistan development priorities formulated in the Afghanistan National Peace and Development Framework (ANPDF), Sustainable Development Goals (SDGs), International Principles.

-In developing this strategic plan, we have analysed the organization's strengths, weaknesses, opportunities and threats.
-Similarly, the organization has worked with our target groups to identify some of the underlying challenges and needs, which are articulated in this plan.
-This plan offers a coherent, ambitious but realistic roadmap to reach to our strategic objectives.
+In developing this strategy, we have conducted the analysis of the organization's strengths, weaknesses, opportunities and threats.
+Similarly, consulted with our target groups to identify some of the underlying challenges and needs, which are articulated in this strategy.
+The strategy offers a coherent, ambitious but realistic roadmap to reach to our strategic objectives.